vtddggg/Visual_Tracking_api/README.md

 ### Tutorials

-`tutorials` folder contains the implementation and tutorial of various famous tracking algorithms written with `ipython notebook`.
+`tutorials` folder contains the implementation and tutorial of various famous tracking algorithms written with ipython-notebook.
 Learning these notebooks helps you understand the details of the algorithms.